How to Negotiate a Credit Card Debt Settlement

 First, before we continue, let me congratulate you on the decision to solve a problem that is no doubt causing you significant personal stress.
 It's no secret that before you can invest and build wealth for yourself and your family, you must destroy your credit card debt as it frequently is one of, if not, the most expensive debts you can incur; every penny of interest expense flowing out the door is a penny you can't use to grow your personal portfolio.

 Second, let me assure you that it is possible to live without credit card debt.
 In fact, credit card debt simply isn't a problem for most American families; a secret that nobody but economists seem to want to discuss.
-To be more specific, roughly 1 out of 2 American families either have no credit card debt or use a credit card for convenience and points, paying off the balance in full every single month.
+To be more specific, less than half of American families either have no credit card debt or use a credit card for convenience and points, paying off the balance in full every single month.
 You can join their ranks.
 It isn't normal to spend your life buried under this kind of burden.

 Third, before you consider a credit card debt negotiation, I'm going to assume that you've attempted techniques such as the snowball and the snowflake, which can help reduce balances and free up cash flow quickly by prioritizing your repayment schedule in certain ways.